 The shovel hits the box.
 Coop stabs the shovel point under the box.
 Lifts it out of the hole.
 Keith shoves Coop aside.
 Kneels and grabs the dirt covered silver box.
+Coop removes the rope from his waist.

-With much effort, he removes the duct tape.
+With much effort, Keith removes the duct tape.
 Box opened.
 Necklace removed.
 Lifted in triumph.